audioxide/data/data/posts/20170614-reviews-oasis-definitely-maybe.md

   - "#FFF"
   - "#ffde8f"
 pullquote: Relentless rock & roll
 summary: What a way to introduce yourselves to the world.
-Rock and roll delivered with swagger is such a buzz, and that’s more or less the game on Definitely Maybe; relentless and unstoppable.
+Rock and roll delivered with swagger is such a buzz, and that’s the game on Definitely Maybe; relentless and unstoppable.
 week: 102
-blurb: Rock and roll delivered with swagger is such a buzz, and that’s more or less the game on Definitely Maybe.
+blurb: Rock and roll delivered with swagger is such a buzz, and that’s the game on Definitely Maybe.
 It's relentless, unstoppable, and totally mad fer it.
 artistMBID: 39ab1aed-75e0-4140-bd47-540276886b60
 albumMBID: 451dca98-c118-32e1-9244-c47ca9c3c0f9
 artistLink: https://shop.oasisinet.com/